 The album was produced by none other than Ronnie Montrose (who also produced Chicago Thrashers WRATH -ed) and engineered by Roger Wiersema at the Music Annex in Menlo Park, CA.

-Curt King and Demolish Mag. was able to track them down on the road as the band was in the midst of a major tour in support of the album.
+Curt King from Demolish Mag. was able to track them down on the road as the band was in the midst of a tour in support of the album.
 Please join us as we chat with Doug Piercy and Darren Minter before their headlining show at Bogart’s (in Cinci, Ohio).

-Curt King: So how’s the tour going so far?
+So how’s the tour going so far?

 Doug Piercy: “It’s going pretty good, we’re getting to meet a lot of people.
 It’s like the fourth or fifth day, and it’s going pretty well.”

 “It started around the Chicago-area in a place called Aurora, which is a little town to the West of Chicago.”